How to buy the best personal video recorder

 Don't want to miss your favourite show?

 When you need to watch your favourite shows, you can go searching for online streaming sites such as Netflix or Stan.
-But what if the shows are available on your TV already, just at times that don't suit?
+But what if the shows are available on your TV already or only available on free to air TV, just at times that don't suit?
 That's where a a PVR or personal video recorder comes in, allowing you to watch what you want, when you want and for no extra subscription costs.

 Want to know how we get our review results?
 Check out how we test PVRs.